How to Pay Off $30,000 in Credit Card Debt

 “After my initial consultation with my credit counselor, I immediately knew there this was the solution for me.
 It was a plan that would preserve my credit and if I stuck with the program, I would reap the rewards in the end.”

 The debt management program rolled Walter’s seven individual credit card payments into one low monthly payment.
-Once the credit counseling team negotiated, his creditors reduced his interest rates to less than 4%.
+Once the credit counseling team negotiated, his creditors reduced most of his interest rates to less than 4%.
 As a result, Walter could get out of debt in less than 60 payments, even with lower payments each month.